greenboxal/doggohub/doc/administration/high_availability/redis.md

 1. Provision the minimum required number of instances as specified in the [recommended setup](#recommended-setup) section.
-1. **Do NOT** install Redis or Redis Sentinel in the same machines your GitLab application is running on.
+1. **Do NOT** install Redis or Redis Sentinel in the same machines your DoggoHub application is running on.
 You can however opt in to install Redis and Sentinel in the same machine (each in independent ones is recommended though).
 1. All Redis nodes must be able to talk to each other and accept incoming connections over Redis (`6379`) and Sentinel (`26379`) ports (unless you change the default ones).
-1. The server that hosts the GitLab application must be able to access the Redis nodes.
+1. The server that hosts the DoggoHub application must be able to access the Redis nodes.
 1. Protect the nodes from access from external networks ([Internet][it]), using firewall.